appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-domain/README.md

 ## Custom SSL certificate

-The container supports to generate a free SSL certificate.
-If you have your owned certificate, please follow these steps to use it inside the container.
+The container supports generating a free SSL certificate.
+If you have your own certificate, please follow these steps to use it inside the container.

 * Firstly, please rename your certificate file as `fullchain.pem` and key file as `privkey.pem`
 * Copy these files into the sub-directory `<mounting-directory>/ssl/` (_Note: Please change `<mounting-directory>` by the mounting volume directory in the `docker-compose.yml`.
 Default is `./stacks`_)